iSadist/master-thesis/README.md

 First you need to install the following dependencies:
 * Python 2.7
 * Pillow
-* tensorflow
+* tensorflow 1.5.0
-* keras version 2.1.6
+* keras version 2.1.3
 * numpy
 * matplotlib
 * scikit-learn
 * tfcoreml

-These can all be installed by running
+These can all be installed by going to the Training folder and running
 ```make
 make install
 ```